Board of Directors

 Mary Emery, Ph.D.

-Mary Emery is the department head for Sociology and Rural Studies at South Dakota State University.
-Previously Dr. Emery was the associate director of the North Central Regional Center for Rural Development, Ames IA.
+Dr. Mary Emery is the founding director of Rural Prosperity Nebraska, the rural vitality initiative at the University of Nebraska–Lincoln.
+Previously, she was the department head for Sociology and Rural Studies at South Dakota State University.
+Dr. Emery was the associate director of the North Central Regional Center for Rural Development, Ames IA.
 Before that she directed the Institute for Community Development at Lewis-Clark State College in Idaho.
 Mary has worked in rural economic and community development for more than 30 years.
-Currently, Dr. Mary Emery works on a variety of initiatives related to rural development including co-managing a Coaching for Community Change Initiative, conducting listening sessions on entrepreneurship, and using the Community Capitals Framework in evaluation and program planning.
+Dr. Emery has worked on a variety of initiatives related to rural development including co-managing a Coaching for Community Change Initiative, conducting listening sessions on entrepreneurship, and using the Community Capitals Framework in evaluation and program planning.
 Other ongoing programs include chairing the Great Plains IDEA transdisciplinary multi-university distance degree in Community Development.

 She is a former president of the international Community Development Society and is the new editor of the Rural Studies Series sponsored by the Rural Sociological Society.
 Mary received her Ph.D. in sociology from Rutgers University.